Corfu: In popular culture

-Corfu is one of the locations in the legend of Simon and Milo, where Simon falls in love temporarily.
+Corfu is one of the locations in the legend of Simon and Milo, where Simon temporarily falls in love.
 It is the setting of the 1998 song "Mediterranean Lady" by Prozzak.
-The island is alluded to several times in David Foster Wallace's 1987 novel, The Broom of the System.
+The island is alluded to several times in David Foster Wallace's 1987 novel The Broom of the System.
 Drake mentions Corfu in a song.
-It is also mentioned in Brian Jacques' adventure novel, Voyage of Slaves.
+It is also mentioned in Brian Jacques' adventure novel Voyage of Slaves.

 Tourism

 The beach at Canal D'Amour, Sidari on a windy day.
-At the entrance of the bay there is an opening in the rock at the right (centre left of picture) that continues to the other side, a natural tunnel.
+At the entrance to the bay, there is an opening in the rock on the right (centre-left of the picture) that extends to the other side, forming a natural tunnel.
 This sea channel gave the beach its name: Canal D'Amour, French for channel of love.